abdishakurali/garaad/src/types/diagramatics.md

 (JSitor example).
 To make the system more flexible and to make Diagramatics not dependent on any specific TeX rendering library, Diagramatics provides a way to render TeX expressions using whatever library the user wants.

-You just need to provide a function that takes a TeX string and returns the rendered SVG string.
+Adiga just need to provide a function that takes a TeX string and returns the rendered SVG string.

 handle_tex_in_svg ( svg  :  SVGElement , texhandler  :  (texstr : string, config : any) => string )
 // `svg` is the SVG element where the TeX expressions are to be rendered.
 // `texhandler` is a function that takes a TeX string and returns the rendered SVG string.
 One example of texhandler is using MathJax.

-You can call the handle_tex_in_svg function separately, or you can call it inside the draw function.
+Adiga can call the handle_tex_in_svg function separately, or you can call it inside the draw function.

 draw_tex
 // you can load MathJax from CDN